soyxbshxikh/cloath-web/README.md

-# Cloath - Fashion Redefined
+# Cloth - Fashion Redefined

-Cloath is a modern e-commerce platform for sustainable and ethical fashion.
+Cloth is a modern e-commerce platform for sustainable and ethical fashion.
 This Next.js application provides a responsive, user-friendly interface for customers to browse and purchase clothing items.

 ## 🚀 Features